vuestorefront/vue-storefront/packages/core/docs/performance/other-optimizations.md

 # Other optimizations

-There is lot of additional things you can do to improve performance, we have listed some of them bellow.
+There are plenty of general optimizations that didn't fit the previous categories or improve multiple areas of the application.

 ## Avoid render-blocking resources :orange_book: